 That makes me reluctant to block them, just in case they call me again, but if you’re getting those calls and want them to stop, I can tell you how to do that.

-The caveat is that you have to have a VOIP telephone service like AT&T U-Verse or Verizon FIOS that supports simultaneous ring.
-If that’s you, sign up for a free service called Nomorobo.
+If you have a VOIP telephone service like AT&T U-Verse or Verizon FIOS that supports simultaneous ring, sign up for a free service called Nomorobo.
 It’s free for consumers; they make their money by charging businesses for the service.
 Businesses are more than willing, as it cuts down on unsolicited sales calls that waste employee’s time.

 The potential downside with this is that you’re routing all of your incoming calls to a third party, and what they do with that information is beyond your control.
 If you’re doing nothing wrong and everyone who legitimately calls you is doing nothing wrong, you have nothing to worry about of course, but it’s a legitimate privacy concern.
 The ideal would be for the phone companies themselves to offer this service–they’re already logging that information anyway–but for whatever reason, they just don’t want to do it.